Read more about

-Angola is a country located in Southern Africa.
+Angola is a country in Southern Africa.
 The country was a former Portuguese colony but gained self-rule in 1975.
 After years of civil war, Angola is slowly emerging as a major economic powerhouse in Africa, and has one of the fastest growing economies in the world.
 Here are some facts about Angola.

 - Angola is Africa’s seventh largest country with an area of 481,400 square miles, and the 23rd largest country in the world.
 It is twice the size of Texas.